 The writer of Proverbs, King Solomon, whom Scripture states was the wisest man to ever live, proclaims in this passage that personal righteousness is the most important ingredient—and should be the focus—in order to achieve the advancement of any nation.
 Solomon does not say that the presence of natural resources exalts a nation, nor does he say that it is attributable to the excellence of its education system, as important as those are, among other things.
 Rather, personal righteousness is what is the most important!

 The five traits of righteousness that must characterize a nation’s leaders are the same qualities, in fact, that serve to exalt a nation.
-The Greek word for Righteousness (dikaiosune) is used 86 times in the New Testament (NT).
+The Greek word for righteousness (dikaiosune) is used 86 times in the New Testament (NT).
 The simplest and easiest way to remember the definition of this word is “right-way-ness.”
-Careful observation of Proverbs 14:34 reveals a nationalistic summation of the cause and effect relationship between righteousness and exaltation.
+Careful observation of Proverbs 14:34 reveals a nationalistic summation of the cause-and-effect relationship between righteousness and exaltation.
 Great nations, great leaders, great employees, great family members are always characterized by the following definitive biblical characteristics of righteousness—that’s what makes them great!
-It should be noted at the outset that there are many who practice the following five characteristics of biblical righteousness, borrowing from the heavenly Author of such, but yet give no attribution to their source.
+It should be noted at the outset that there are many who practice the following five characteristics of biblical righteousness, borrowing from the heavenly Author of such, but yet giving no attribution to their source.

 In an individual sense, when a leader lives with God’s character, he places himself in a position to be blessed by God, whereas unrighteous leaders are never in a place or position where God can extend them His divine favor in as gracious a proportion.